ishwar-ikm/python-projects/01 hungman game/readme.txt

-Hungman is my first python project that I uploaded on github This is a word guessing game in which you have 6 lives to guess the word, alphabet by alphabet and the 6 of your lives are represented in the form of hundman
+Hungman is my first python project that I uploaded on github This is a word guessing game.
+You have six chances to guess the word alphabet by alphabet, and each of your six chances is symbolized by a hungman.
+You will lose the game if your hungman's figure is complete, but if you are able to guess the word before then you will win.